OverviewBlog

 • Greater control: Complete autonomy over collection timing and approach

-Invoice discounting appeals to larger construction companies with established credit control procedures who value maintaining direct customer relationships but require additional working capital flexibility.
+Invoice discounting appeals to larger construction companies with established credit control procedures who value maintaining direct customer relationships and require additional working capital flexibility.

 Practical Implications for Construction Companies

-Risk Management: Factoring often includes credit insurance and professional collection expertise.
+• Risk Management: Factoring often includes credit insurance and professional collection expertise, reducing collection pressure versus keeping that function entirely in-house.
 Discounting places collection risk and responsibility entirely with the construction company.

 Sector-Specific Considerations